autotelik/datashift_spree/README.markdown

 A large number of example Spreadsheets with headers and comments, can be found in the **spec/fixtures** directory - including .xls and csv versions for simple Products or complex Products with multiple/nested Taxons, Variants, Properties etc

-Excel versions contain column headings with **Comments ** with full descriptions and instructions on supported syntax for each column.
+Excel versions contain column headings with **Comments ** with instructions on supported syntax for each column.

 The same DSL syntax is supported in both Excel and CSV versions.

+To get detailed information on the impact/usage of each column see the [Spree guides](https://guides.spreecommerce.org)

+For example to understand the `promotionable` field see . https://guides.spreecommerce.org/user/promotions/

 ##### Data Import/Export